thiennp/frontend-mastery-hub/levels/71/README.md

-# Level 71: Database Design & Modeling
+# Level 71: Database Fundamentals

 ## Overview
-This level focuses on database design & modeling and provides comprehensive learning materials, examples, and projects.
+This level focuses on database fundamentals and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of database design & modeling
+- Understand the core concepts of database fundamentals
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns